mouryapolaka/TensorFlow-Lite-Android-Application/README.md

 # Android Application to Classify Dog Breeds

-## 1. Train the TensorFlow Lite mode
+## 1. Train the TensorFlow Lite model
 The model was trained on [Stanford Dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) which was trained on 20,580 images of 120 dog breeds.

 ## 2. Clone the repository